Field mark

 A field mark is a characteristic (e.g. in plumage) useful for species identification, usually birds.
 They are often used in field guides or identification keys.
+Field marks generally refer to distinct diagnostic differences in plumage.
 In a broader context, a field mark might be referred to as a character (e.g. "differential character" or "diagnostic character").
-For birds this may include plumage, flight characteristics, proportions, voice, behaviour, etc., i.e., all characteristics that help identification.
+For birds this may include plumage, but also flight characteristics, size, call, behaviour, or other characteristics which aid in identification.
 As opposed to in-hand marks, distinguishable when a specimen is held in the hand, field marks are especially those marks that remain useful in less than optimal conditions, for example when the subject is far removed, only partly visible or not sufficiently lit to see its colours.